 Or fold into quarters:

-I am 100% certain that you (and your friends, family, kids, and any lucky persons with whom you share) these tortillas will love them as much as I do.
+I am 100% certain that you (and your friends, family, kids, and any lucky persons with whom you share) will love these tortillas as much as I do.

 Storage: Store the cooled tortillas in an airtight container at cool room temperature for 2 days, the refrigerator for 2 weeks or the freezer for up to 6 months.